ETHICS IN LITIGATION FUNDING | BERKELEY LAW | SEPTEMBER 10, 2019

 Richard Bridford, founder and managing partner of a Newport Beach litigation law firm, draws upon his experience and his representation of hundreds of victims of the 2017 Las Vegas shooting to discuss how litigation can be an effective public policy tool for the adoption of federal laws mandating background checks and an assault weapon ban.

 GUN VIOLENCE LITIGATION SYMPOSIUM | BERKELEY LAW | JUNE 24, 2019

 This was the second in a series of programs on gun violence featuring scholars, litigators and activists.
 The series was cosponsored by the UC Berkeley Graduate School of Education, the UC Berkeley School of Social Welfare, the UC Berkeley School of Public Health and the Berkeley Law Center for Human Rights.

 ETHICS IN ARBITRATION SYMPOSIUM | UC IRVINE, SCHOOL OF LAW | APRIL 26, 2019

-The CJRI will host a symposium on “Ethics in Arbitration” at UC Irvine School of Law.
-The purpose of the symposium is to draw greater attention to the understudied ethical issues in domestic arbitration.
-UC Irvine Chancellor’s Professor of Law Carrie Menkel-Meadow, an internationally recognized expert in arbitration, will deliver the keynote address at the symposium.
-Other confirmed speakers include Richard Chernick (JAMS), Catherine A. Rogers (Penn State), and Jean Sternlight (UNLV).
+The CJRI hosted a symposium on “Ethics in Arbitration” at UC Irvine School of Law.
+The purpose of the symposium was to draw greater attention to the understudied ethical issues in domestic arbitration.
+UC Irvine Chancellor’s Professor of Law Carrie Menkel-Meadow, an internationally recognized expert in arbitration, delivered the keynote address at the symposium.

 WOMEN AT THE SUPREME COURT | APRIL 11, 2019